CIE100: Common Intellectual Experience - Essay 1 (100 Points)

 Scaffolded Deliverables

 This essay is developed in three stages, and the stages together constitute the 100 points of this assignment.
 The thesis statement, quote list, and rough outline are worth 10 points; the complete first draft is worth 30 points; and the revised final draft is worth 60 points.
-You will meet with our Writing Fellow between the first and final drafts, and your final draft should respond substantively to the feedback you receive; cosmetic edits do not constitute revision.
+You must meet in person with our Writing Fellow between the first and final drafts, and your final draft must respond substantively to that conversation; cosmetic edits do not constitute revision.
+This is worth 10 of the 100 points, all or nothing: meeting without revising earns zero on that row, and so does revising without meeting.
+Name the change the conference produced in your revision memo so the credit is easy to see.
+Book early - the whole section shares one Writing Fellow.

 Submission Instructions